 Instructions

-• Pat the shrimp dry and put them in a mixing bowl.
+• Marinate the shrimp.
+Pat the shrimp dry and put them in a mixing bowl.
 Add a pinch of kosher salt, half the garlic, and 1 tablespoon extra virgin olive oil.
 Toss to combine.
-Set aside for 15 to 20 minutes (or refrigerate for 30 mins to 1 hour).
+Set aside for 20 minutes or refrigerate for 30 minutes to 1 hour.

-• In a large cast iron skillet, heat the remaining olive oil over medium-high heat.
+• Sear the shrimp.
+In a large cast iron skillet, heat the remaining 2 tablespoons olive oil over medium-high heat.
 When the oil starts to shimmer, add the marinated shrimp mixture.
-Cook the shrimp for about 1 to 1 ½ minutes on each side or until it begins to turn pink.
-Remove the shrimp and set it aside on a plate (if some of the shrimp is still a little grey, do not worry, it will fully cook through when you put it back in the skillet).
+Cook the shrimp for about 1 to 1 1/2 minutes on each side or until it begins to turn pink.
+Use a slotted spoon to transfer the shrimp to a plate.
+Don’t worry if some of the shrimp is still a little grey, they will fully cook through in the sauce.

-• To the skillet, now add the remaining garlic and red pepper flakes and cook briefly until fragrant (careful not to brown the garlic).
-Add the wine, and lemon juice and cook for a couple minutes until reduced by ½.
+• Make the sauce.
+To the skillet, add the remaining garlic and red pepper flakes and cook briefly, just until fragrant.
+Add the wine and lemon juice and bring to a simmer.
+Cook until reduced by half, about 3 minutes.
+Add the butter and cook until melted, swirling the pan to combine the sauce.

-• Turn the heat off and add the parsley, lemon zest, and more red pepper flakes if you like.
+• Combine the shrimp and sauce.
+Return the shrimp to the pan and stir to coat them in the sauce until they are cooked through.
+Remove the pan from heat and add parsley, lemon zest, and more red pepper flakes, if you like.
 Serve immediately.

 Video